-Note: For some courses namely, Engineering Graphics and Engineering Graphics & Design, the distribution of internal evaluation and external evaluation marks shall be 30 and 70 respectively.
+Note: For some courses namely, Engineering Graphics and Engineering Graphics & Design, the distribution and internal examination carries 10 marks.

-Of the 30 internal evaluation marks, day-to-day performance of the student shall be evaluated for 20 marks and internal examination carries 10 marks.
 Day-to-day work shall be evaluated by the teacher concerned based on the exercises/submissions/assignments prepared in the class.
 Two internal examinations shall be conducted in a semester for duration of 2 hours each for 10 marks with a weightage of 80% for better of the two and 20% for the other.
 The sum of day-to-day work and the internal examination marks will be the final internal evaluation for 30 marks for the subject.
 End examination shall be for 70 marks and is of 3 hours duration.
 The question paper shall be with 5 questions, one question from each unit with internal choice.
 All questions carry 14 marks each.